plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

             builder.Services.AddLogging(services => services.AddConsole().SetMinimumLevel(LogLevel.Trace));
             return builder.Build();
         }

         static async Task Main(string[] args)
         {
             //1.
-Create a Semantic Kernel KERNEL for the agent Console.WriteLine("Begining Kernel creation!");
+Create a Semantic Kernel KERNEL for the agent Console.WriteLine("Beginning Kernel creation!");
             Kernel myKernel =  CreateKernel();
             Console.WriteLine("Kernel created!");
         }
     }
     ```

 5. Run and test your enviroment variables before move forward.

     You should see the Kernel messages in the console.

     ![First run](./assets/FirstRun.png)

 ## Agent Creation.

 6. Create the first Agent, City Poet Agent.
-This agent has not tools only a LLM that helps it to answer.
+This agent has no, tools only an LLM that helps it answer.

-    The system prompt of the agent define what the agend does.
+    The system prompt of the agent defines what the agent does.

     6.1 Create Agent Method.

     Add the following method to the Program class.

     ```csharp
     /// <summary>
     /// Create a CityPoetAgent with basic functionality